 What is this website about?

-“The division of labour, so far as it can be introduced, occasions, in every art, a proportionable increase in the productive power of labour” (Adam Smith, The Wealth of Nations)
+“The division of labour, so far as it can be introduced, occasions, in every art, a proportional increase in the productive power of labour” (Adam Smith, The Wealth of Nations).

 With Éamonn de Valera, 1968

 Éamonn de Valera was the only leader of the 1916 Easter Revolution in Dublin not executed by the British.
 The photo of McShane and de Valera was taken in 1968 while de Valera was still President of Ireland.

 McShane gave the keynote address, and led discussions, for a three-day conference on economic theory in Nashik, India.
 McShane used examples from his father’s bakery business to introduce the distinct basic and surplus circuits in a dynamic exchange economy.

 With Bernard Lonergan, 1971